-The XC[TM] Series SMW HA Installation Guide (S-0044) includes procedures for installing a Cray XC[TM] Series system that includes two System Management Workstations (SMW) configured for High Availability (HA), also called SMW failover or an SMW HA cluster.
-An SMW HA system is a Cray XC system with two second-generation rack-mount SMWs, either Dell R815 or Dell R630 models.
+The XC^{TM} Series SMW HA Installation Guide includes procedures for installing a Cray® XC^{TM} series system that includes two System Management Workstations (SMWs) configured for High Availability (HA), also called SMW failover or an SMW HA cluster.
+An SMW HA system is a Cray XC system with two second-generation rack-mount SMWs, either Dell R815 or Dell 630 models.
 The SMWs run the SUSE Linux Enterprise High Availability (SLEHA) Extension and the Cray SMW High Availability Extension release package, also called the SMW HA package.
 The two SMWs must have the same hardware, software, and configuration settings.

-This publication provides HA-specific installation and configuration procedures for a full initial installation, a software update, and the customization of a pre-installed SMW HA system when it arrives on the customer site.
+This publication provides HA-specific installation and configuration procedures for a full initial installation, and also includes the procedures to customize a pre-installed SMW HA system when it arrives on the customer site.
 Only the HA-specific procedures are found in this guide.
-See XC^{TM} Series Software Installation and Configuration Guide for the procedures to install, configure, and customize the first SMW.
+See XC^{TM} Series Software Initial Installation and Configuration Guide for the procedures to install, configure, and customize the first SMW.